-Why We Use Verbs?
+Why Do We Use Verbs in Sentences?

-Verbs are used to show how an action happens in the sentence.
-It also tells us the state of being in the sentence. verbs are extremely important in English language because without using verbs, our sentence will be incomplete and does not convey anything to readers or listeners.
-With the help of verbs, we know what subject is doing, what is happening, or what object is receiving.
+Verbs are used to show how an action happens in a sentence.
+In addition, they also tell us the state of being in the sentence.
+Verbs are essential in the English language because without using verbs, our sentences will be incomplete and will not convey any meaning of the sentence to our readers or listeners.

 - Every sentence needs at least one verb.